 - Ask your mover to provide you with the licenses to move locally.
 Check with the chamber of commerce for your state to find out if a moving company is licensed.

 - Booking a job is easy.
-However, we suggest reading thru the terms and conditions of the estimate before signing.
+However, we suggest reading through the terms and conditions of the estimate before signing.
 Also, do not put a deposit greater than 20% of your total estimate.

 Make sure that the movers have your date and time available.
 When signing the estimate, check if the date and time are correct.
 Retain the copy of the estimate until the end of your move.